-Either way, most experts cite artificial intelligence as the next big shift in PR and every company should keep their finger on the pulse in terms of how they can us AI as part of their PR strategy.
+Either way, most experts cite artificial intelligence as the next big shift in PR.
+Every company should keep their finger on the pulse in terms of how they can use AI as part of their PR strategy.

 3. Collaborating with Authentic Bloggers

 Aside from doing outreach to mainstream media, reaching out to reputable bloggers is now the best way to promote and create awareness for brands.
 In fact, with more than 30% of online users deploying ad blockers.
 Traditional advertising is unlikely to be anywhere near as effective in 2019.

 For this reason, editorials and review websites are expected to be much more beneficial for PR strategy.
 But there’s every reason to believe that respected bloggers will reign supreme.
 After all, in the recent Medic Update by Google, greater emphasis seems to be placed on bloggers who create “How to” content and educational information as opposed to story-driven content.

 Now, that’s not to say advertisements should be abandoned entirely.
 But rather to point out a clear transition of attention from contrived content to authenticity.
 In other words, online users are now leaning heavily toward real people with genuine advice and further away from branded content.

 It must be said that similar trends are taking place with adverts.
 Many professionals are finding more success when it comes to collaborating with bloggers as opposed to placing adverts.

 4. Measuring Influencer Metrics

 As you know, the past few years have been dominated by influencer marketing with endless brands and PR pros looking to link in with top influencers.
 However, as already mentioned, it would now seem that most PR strategies were focused on the wrong metrics when it came to collaboration with influencers.
 That is to say, they simply paid these influencers for uncertain or inadequate results with no real way of measuring the rate of success.